-Back in 1936, after selling his DeSoto roadster, Bob Wian founded a restaurant chain originally named Bob’s Pantry, but anyone growing up in Southern California knows it as Bob’s Big Boy.
+Back in 1936, after selling his DeSoto roadster, Bob Wian founded a restaurant chain named Bob’s Pantry initially, but anyone growing up in Southern California knows it as Bob’s Big Boy.
 In 1937, supposedly at the request of one of his customers, the Bob’s Big Boy Double-Decker hamburger was born.

-According to the Bob’s website, “Customers couldn’t get enough of Bob’s new creation.
-One fan in particular was a chubby six-year-old boy in droopy overalls.
+According to Bob’s website, “Customers couldn’t get enough of Bob’s new creation.
+One fan, in particular, was a chubby six-year-old boy in droopy overalls.
 He would often help Bob sweep up in exchange for a free burger.
 In honor of his young friend, Wian decided to name the better burger the Big Boy.
 Another regular customer, a movie studio animator, sketched the now famous character on a napkin.”

 According to Bob’s website, “The towering BOB’s sign is an integral part of the building design and its most prominent feature.
 The restaurant was honored in 1993, receiving the designation as a “STATE POINT OF HISTORICAL INTEREST” by the state of California.”

 Some of the more famous customers at this Riverside Drive location included Bob Hope, Mickey Rooney, Debbie Reynolds, and numerous others.
 At one point the carhop service was discontinued here, but in recent years it is back on weekends along with classic car shows (photo above from internet).
 There might be better hamburgers out there (maybe), but Bob’s Big Boy will always remain my favorite!